nf-core/circrna/docs/output.md

 The rough workflow for the BSJ detection looks like this:

-1. Each tools detects BSJs in each sample and quantifies how many reads support each BSJ.
+1. Each tool detects BSJs in each sample and quantifies how many reads support each BSJ.
 2. Bring the tool outputs into a common format.
 3. Apply a threshold (parameter `bsj_reads) to the BSJ reads to filter out lowly supported BSJs.
 4. Combine all tool-specific BSJ calls per sample into a single file.